USA / Texas / Dallas County Jail CountyJail.net has 1,335 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Charles, m ray, Leon, Jean, Accountant, Hot attorney, Gene, Lil Will, Cam, big boi, Claire, Walt, Carl, Ed and Devin
+Full interview (by category)Interview with Charles, m ray, Leon, Jean, Accountant, Hot attorney, Gene, Lil Will, Cam, big boi, Claire, Walt, Carl, Ed, Devin and Mitch

 Getting along with other inmates

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.

 Charles: In general no, I am pretty easy going.
 That being said, there are always people whom you will not be able to get along with, but for the most part it is manageable.
 Just keep in mind, jail is a hard place for anyone to be, so everyone is on edge.

 m ray: kinda of but not really u make as hard as u want

 Leon: Sometimes some of the other inmates can be difficult to get along with.

 Jean: Not really because I'd been there before.
 It's kind of ironic, because this last stint that I did at Dallas County, I did 6 months or 7 months or whatever it was, but I only did 30 days in State Jail because the county held me all that time.
 The State didn't get my money - the county did.
 I was supposed to initially serve 18 months in State Jail, but I only did 30 days, that's how long the County kept me through all the process.
 I got all my back time, but through the process, I ended up serving a hundred and fifty days in County Jail.

 You learn your way around.
 It's hard for some girls, but I'm pretty street tough.
 If you run from probation as long as I did, you're not scared; however, when I got picked up at the border, I had been diagnosed with breast cancer.
 I had gone across the border to party and drown my sorrows, but when I got to the county jail, they put me in the infirmary, so you're not dealing with what you would normally.
 Normally, you would be in a populated area of 55-60 women, but when you're in the infirmary, it's like 20 or 25 women.